aaguirrej/Coursera_Capstone/final_report.md

 **2.2.2 Venue Details**

-Venue Details data set is obtained by passing all the Venue ID's from the previous step to the API call for venue details.
+Venue Details dataset is obtained by passing all the Venue ID's from the previous step to the Venue details API call.

 The following fields are included in the data set: